Applied mathematics: Divisions

-Fluid mechanics is often considered a branch of applied mathematics and mechanical engineering.
+Computational fluid dynamics is often considered a branch of applied mathematics and mechanical engineering.

 Today, the term "applied mathematics" is used in a broader sense.
 It includes the classical areas noted above as well as other areas that have become increasingly important in applications.
 Even fields such as number theory that are part of pure mathematics are now important in applications (such as cryptography), though they are not generally considered to be part of the field of applied mathematics per se.

 There is no consensus as to what the various branches of applied mathematics are.
 Such categorizations are made difficult by the way mathematics and science change over time, and also by the way universities organize departments, courses, and degrees.

 Many mathematicians distinguish between "applied mathematics", which is concerned with mathematical methods, and the "applications of mathematics" within science and engineering.
 A biologist using a population model and applying known mathematics would not be doing applied mathematics, but rather using it; however, mathematical biologists have posed problems that have stimulated the growth of pure mathematics.
 Mathematicians such as Poincaré and Arnold deny the existence of "applied mathematics" and claim that there are only "applications of mathematics."
 Similarly, non-mathematicians blend applied mathematics and applications of mathematics.
 The use and development of mathematics to solve industrial problems is also called "industrial mathematics".

 The success of modern numerical mathematical methods and software has led to the emergence of computational mathematics, computational science, and computational engineering, which use high-performance computing for the simulation of phenomena and the solution of problems in the sciences and engineering.
 These are often considered interdisciplinary.